jpweng/nasow/README.md

 # NASOW package

-Welcome to the (small and simple) NASOW script!
-NASOW stands for **Nameserver reSolver for WSL**.
-It's a simple small python script which synchronizes DNS servers for WSL from Windows.
+Welcome to the **Nameserver reSolver for WSL**!
+Nasow is a simple small python script which synchronizes DNS servers for WSL from Windows.
-This repository contains its source code and documentation.

 ## Features